 There are two main reasons why people may think that a path should be on the map.
-They may have been walking a route for some years in the belief that they are using a public path, or they may have found an old map or document which shows the path on it.
+They may have been walking a route for some years, or they may have found an old map or document which shows the path on it.